 I teach this course with the broad subject of health as a theme.
 We will learn a few basic concepts through which to understand the relationship between health, culture, personal choices, institutional structures, and public speech.
-Many of the public speeches I will assign for you to listen to are related to health in some way.
+Many of the public speeches to which you will be assigned to listen are related to health in some way.
 Additionally, the speeches you will give throughout the semester will address health either directly or indirectly.
 If you are not interested in the topic of health, do not worry!
 As we will see, our ideas about health are often pretty narrow until we really begin to consider what we mean when think about health.
 Part of our aim in looking at health is to expand our understanding of the concept.
 Thus, everyone should be able to find research, explore, and speak about topics that interest them.